What is Transmission Fluid?

 Transmissions require transmission fluid to run properly.
 This includes lubricating the steering system and gearshift system and keeping everything from overheating.
 Learn more your transmission fluid below with our FAQ guide, and schedule service at Chevrolet Center when it’s time to change your fluid in Lakeland or Haines City.
 Schedule ServiceContact Us Get Your Transmission Fluid FAQ’s…

 With its enhanced aerodynamics and upgraded interior, the new 2019 Chevy Silverado 1500 is sure to accommodate any Lakeland driver.
-Eight unique trim offerings provide high-performance builds and distinct capabilities that allow you to choose the perfect model for your wants and needs.
-Take a closer look at the Chevy Silverado trim levels below, then…
+With eight unique trim offerings to provide high-performance builds and distinct capabilities that allow you to choose the perfect model for your wants and needs, it’s no wonder so many drivers choose the Silverado over…

 View Inventory Contact Us Looking for a fuel-efficient SUV to handle your Lakeland commute?
 The 2019 Chevy Traverse MPG will generate an EPA-estimated 18 city and 27 highway mpg*, allowing you to travel more often without stopping for gas.
 Explore the Chevrolet Traverse performance features below before heading to Chevrolet Center to see how one…